U. of Illinois official to be next U. of Iowa president

 Wilson will become the university’s 22nd president and its third female president, following Sally Mason and Mary Sue Coleman.

-The other finalists were University of Iowa education dean Daniel Clay, Penn State law and international affairs dean Hari Osofsky and Georgia State University provost Wendy Hensel.
-The four had been recommended to the regents by a campus search committee that interviewed 12 semifinalists out of an initial pool of 79 initial applicants.
+The other finalists were University of Iowa education Dean Daniel Clay, Penn State law and international affairs Dean Hari Osofsky and Georgia State University Provost Wendy Hensel.
+The four had been recommended to the regents by a campus search committee that interviewed 12 semifinalists out of an initial pool of 79 applicants.

+The initial reaction from campus was overwhelmingly positive.
+State Sen. Joe Bolkcom, an Iowa City Democrat who also works at the university, called Wilson a terrific pick and praised the transparent search process.

-This search ended more harmoniously than it did after the board’s selection of Harreld, a Harvard Business School professor and former IBM executive who had no prior higher education management experience.
+That’s a major contrast to the firestorm that erupted after the board’s selection of Harreld, a Harvard Business School professor and former IBM executive who had no prior higher education management experience.
 Campus groups had rated Harreld as unqualified, and faculty, staff and students said the regents ignored their input.
 His tenure had a rocky start and finish.

 Harreld surprised campus last fall when he announced plans to retire with years left on his contract, forfeiting a $2.3 million retention bonus.
 The university dealt with a devastating coronavirus outbreak after Harreld decided to reopen classrooms and residence halls, and it experienced protests for racial justice, budget cuts and heavy turnover in key administrative positions during his watch.

-The regents credited Harreld with engineering a $1.165 billion deal to privatize the campus utilities that will help fund campus priorities and merge the alumni and fundraising foundations to create the new Center for Advancement.
+The regents praised Harreld for engineering a $1.165 billion deal to privatize the campus utilities that will help fund campus priorities and for merging the alumni and fundraising foundations to create the new Center for Advancement.

 Unlike Harreld, Wilson’s experience in academic administration is extensive.
-At Illinois, she oversaw the firing of two football coaches and an athletic director after leading investigations into allegations of mistreatment of student-athletes.
+At Illinois, she presided over the firing of two football coaches and an athletic director after overseeing investigations into allegations of mistreatment of student-athletes.

-In addition to her most recent roles, she previously served as the Dean of the College of Liberal Arts and Sciences at Illinois, in vice provost roles and as the head of the university’s Department of Communication.
+In addition to her most recent roles, she previously served as the dean of the College of Liberal Arts and Sciences at Illinois, in vice provost roles and as the head of the university’s Department of Communication.

-Wilson will lead a campus that has roughly 31,000 students, 25,000 employees and that dates back to 1847.
-She will oversee a university that has 12 academic colleges, top-ranked writing programs, a major medical center, and athletics teams that compete in the Big Ten conference.
+Wilson will lead a campus that has roughly 31,000 students and 25,000 employees across 12 academic colleges, a major medical center, and athletics programs that compete in the Big Ten.

 John Keller, the longtime dean of the university’s Graduate College, will serve as interim president beginning May 17 after Harreld departs and stay on until Wilson begins.
 Keller served as co-chair of the 21-member campus search committee, which privately shared its impressions with the regents and feedback from campus groups on Thursday.

-All four finalists participated in public forums earlier this month, outlining their backgrounds and visions for the job.
+The finalists participated in public forums earlier this month, outlining their backgrounds and visions for the job.
 Wilson touted her experience, saying her passion was to build relationships with faculty, staff, students and donors.

+She will take over as the university faces hostility from some Republicans in the Legislature, who have proposed eliminating tenure for professors, pushed to freeze its budget and tuition rates and accused the school of discriminating against conservatives.

 Wilson is a native of Appleton, Wisconsin, and earned undergraduate and graduate degrees in journalism and communications from the University of Wisconsin-Madison.
 She joined the Illinois faculty in 2000 after stints at the University of California, Santa Barbara, and the University of Louisville.
 Her research has focused on the social and psychological effects of the media and its impact on children.
+She is married and had two adult children.